zwubbena/hb2-fiie-funding-package/README.md

 #### 📜 Business Rule
 **BR-001: Child Find Data Source Requirements**
-> Initial evaluation data must be extracted from the Oracle Child Find Student Program View, which serves as the authoritative source for special education evaluation records in Texas.
+> Initial evaluation data must be extracted from the Oracle database program view in Oracle, which serves as the authoritative source for initial evaluation records in Texas.

 #### 📘 Calculation Requirement